ld32/SmartSlurm/README.md

 # Run 5 jobs to get memory and run-time statistics for useSomeMemTimeAccordingInputSize.sh
 # Notice 1: you don't have to run this section, because I have run it and save the statistics in $HOME/smartSlurm
 # Notice 2: Slurm will submit five jobs to short partition, each reserves 2G memory and 2 hour run-time
-export SSBATCH_S=useSomeMemTimeAccordingInputSize.sh # This is optional because the software name is the same as the script for i in {1..5}; do
+export SSBATCH_S=useSomeMemTimeAccordingInputSize.sh # This is optional because the software name is the same as the slurm script for i in {1..5}; do
     export SSBATCH_I=bigText$i.txt # This is to tell ssbatch the input file to calculate input file size sbatch -t 2:0:0 --mem 2G --wrap="useSomeMemTimeAccordingInputSize.sh bigText$i.txt"